osho81/car-rental-v2/README.md

 - Exchange price from SEK to EUR

 ### Techs & languages used
-- Java
-- Spring, Springboot
+- Java, Spring, Springboot, - Rest-api
-- JPA, Hibernate
-- MySQL, MySql-Workbench
+- JPA, MySQL, MySql-Workbench
-- Keycloak
+- Keycloak & spring security
+- HTTP request to external api

 ### Purpose/Motivation
 To test and improve skills in Springboot, security implementation, and microservice architecture.